Skip to main content

 I found an interesting little field hidden in plain sight in Microsoft documentation.
 A clever chap recently said this to me: 'if you can figure out what problem the engineers were trying to solve then it makes it easier to understand why the product works the way it does'.

 Microsoft documentation is now pretty much all backed by a GitHub repository, much like this site is.
 The idea is that anyone can improve on it by submitting pull requests as you might do on an open source software project.
-Also much like this site there is an easy button to link from each page to the markdown file that the page is generated from - you can see it in the top right of the page below; you'll also see that this particular page has had contributions from a fair few people.
+Also much like this site, there's an easy button to link from each page to the markdown file that the page is generated from - you can see it in the top right of the page below; you'll also see that this particular page has had contributions from a fair few people.

 Screen capture showing edit button